 FILING PROCEDURES: The income year of a corporation is the same as the taxable year for which the corporation reports for federal purposes.
-The final return is due on the date on which the federal return is due

-(currently on or before the first day of the fourth month following the close of the taxable year for the corporation).
+The final return is due on the date on which the federal return is due (currently on or before the first day of the fourth month following the close of the taxable year for the corporation).
 The Division of Revenue will accept requests for automatic six-month extensions to filing deadlines up to the 16th day beyond the date that the Internal Revenue Service grants for the same return.
 Additional extensions granted by the Internal Revenue Service will be accepted by the Division of Revenue up to the 16th day beyond the date granted by the Internal Revenue Service.
-Copies of all extensions granted by the Internal Revenue Service for all extensions granted by the Internal Revenue Service.
+Copies of all extensions granted by the Internal Revenue Service must be attached to the Delaware final return.